 Over time, Admiral Insurance has expanded the items eligible for reimbursement through its wellness account, says Karine McCormick (pictured right), its payroll and benefits coordinator, noting it was important to provide flexibility and allow employees to choose where they felt they needed additional support.

-The organization has also beefed up its benefits to make them more inclusive, providing $40,000 per lifetime maximum for gender affirmation coverage and enhancing its fertility drug coverage to $1,500 per calendar year, up from $3,000 over a lifetime.
+The organization has also enhanced its benefits to make them more inclusive, providing $40,000 per lifetime maximum for gender affirmation coverage and enhancing its fertility drug coverage to $1,500 per calendar year, up from $3,000 over a lifetime.
 The plan also includes unlimited weight-loss drug coverage, in addition to its unlimited drug coverage reimbursement at 80 per cent when purchased from a pharmacy within its preferred partner network.

 “We really listened to our staff to hear what they were requesting and really needed,” says Jost.
 “Obviously, it’s a balance between cost and what they want.
 We were able to put together these amazing new benefits . . . and the response has been overwhelming.”